Lorient

 Exploring Lorient

-You will enjoy walking around the bay admiring the many yachts that are moored here.
+You will enjoy walking around the bay in Lorient, admiring the many yachts that are moored here.
 Many of the buildings that surround the port are relics of the days when the French Navy had a large base in the town, and most places of interest are also close to here.

 These include an 18th century watchtower, two windmills in a park area, the Hotel Gabriel (a post-war building built exactly like the 18th century building that stood here before the war), and the 18th century Maison de l'Imprimeur (the only remaining building of what was once an extensive complex).